mariosdaskalas/cybernotes.uk/content/blog/bases/index.md

 ---
+title: PicoCTF - Bases
+summary: What does this bDNhcm5fdGgzX3IwcDM1 mean?
+I think it has something to do with bases.
+date: 2025-05-25

+# Featured image
+# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
+image:
+  caption: ''

 authors:
   - admin
-date: "2025-05-25"
-image:
-  caption: ''
-summary:

 tags:
-- CTF
-- Pico-CTF
+  - PicoCTF
-title: "Pico-CTF Bases"
 ---

-What does this bDNhcm5fdGgzX3IwcDM1 mean?
-I think it has something to do with bases.
+{{< toc mobile_only=true is_open=true >}}

+## Writeup

 Run the following command in the terminal.